New techniques for jet calibration with the ATLAS detector: The simulation-based calibration

 \subsubsection{Comparison of the methods}

-Figures~\ref{fig:gnnc:comparisonResponse}--~\ref{fig:gnnc:comparisonResolution} show a comparison of the jet \pt response and resolution after the MCJES, GSC and GNNC for several representative $|\etascale{det}|$ bins.
+Figure~\ref{fig:gnnc:comparisonResponse} shows a comparison of the jet \pt response after the MCJES, GSC and GNNC for one representative $|\etascale{det}|$ bins.
 As designed, the GSC does not change the energy response of the jets.
 Since the JES calibration moves the reconstructed energy scale to match that of the truth scale, this can result in some nonclosure in the jet \pt, which is particularly evident at low \pt.
 The GNNC is designed to change the \pt scale of the jets to match the truth jets, and so the closure in \pt is better than that of the GSC closure.
 It is worth noting that while the GSC can instead be applied in a way that corrects the jet \pt scale, this does not impact the resolution.
-In a few cases, the jet \pt resolution becomes worse in the lowest \pt bins, but this is also where the \pt nonclosure is most significant, making it difficult to have an accurate estimate of the resolution, particularly since the GNNC changes the \pt scale of the jets.
+Other $|\etascale{det}|$ bins show similar qualitative features, though the exact nonclosure seen in the \pt response after the MCJES and GSC varies slightly.